 Conversion Rate Optimization (CRO) of an ecommerce website is a legitimate concern for store owners and marketers.
 You are getting a significant amount of traffic, but the problem is people are not buying from your store as much as you expected.

-So, to ward off cart abandonment and to maximize sales, we will look at a comprehensive checklist of 25 actionable tactics that can help you optimize the conversion rate of your ecommerce website.
+So, to ward off cart abandonment and to maximize sales, we will look at a comprehensive checklist of 25 actionable tactics that can help you in eCommerce conversion optimization for your store.

 Ecommerce Conversion Optimization Checklist